 As one of Wonder Woman's greatest foes, different iterations of Cheetah have been around almost as long as the Amazon herself.
 Though numerous women, and even one man, have held the identity of the Cheetah at different points, it's the current Cheetah, Barbara Minerva, that has caused her the most problems. <p>Possessing the appearance and physical qualities of a cheetah thanks to a sinister ritual, Minerva has menaced Wonder Woman over and over again, coveting her beauty and golden lasso.
 She's also been a longstanding member of the Injustice League (or Secret Society, depending on the moment), and often appears alongside the Joker and Lex Luthor as the third part of a dark version of the Justice League's classic trinity of Wonder Woman, Superman and Batman.

 Even though Carol Ferris, the most prominent Star Sapphire, has been more heroic than villainous for the last couple years, Star Sapphire's legacy as a villain goes back much farther than that all the way to the 1940s, when a slightly different Star Sapphire menaced Jay Garrick, the original Flash. <p>Star Sapphire is, however, best known as a Green Lantern villain.
 Originally, Hal Jordan's girlfriend Carol Ferris would take on the identity of Star Sapphire when she became possessed by a strange gem from outer space.
 Recently, it was revealed that, like the Green Lanterns, the Star Sapphires comprise an entire corps of beings dedicated to the defense of true love.
 Subsequently, Carol is now in control of the gem (now a ring, like other lantern corps), and subsequently falls on the side of the angels more often than not.
-Still, the Star Sapphire concept as a whole has more than enough time on the villain side to qualify. <p>However, a recent breakout from the Oan Science Cells, August's issue, and the December 2013 solicitation show that not all Star Sapphires are so willing to work alongside the Green Lanterns.
+Still, the Star Sapphire concept as a whole has more than enough time on the villain side to qualify. <p>However, a recent breakout from the Oan Science Cells, August's issue, and the subsequent story show that not all Star Sapphires are so willing to work alongside the Green Lanterns.
 With the vilification of the GLC across the galaxy, there will be more Star Sapphire vs Green Lantern match-ups soon.

 The unquestioned mistress of one of the largest sects of the terrorist organization Hydra, Viper, a.k.a.
 Madame Hydra is one of the most powerful, and evil women in the Marvel Universe.
 Though her only real power could be considered her slowed aging process, her strength lies primarily in her formidable combat training, her charismatic leadership, and her ruthless conviction. <p>Though she has faced numerous heroes over the years, her primary enemies are usually Captain America and Wolverine, the latter of which she trained under the same master on the streets of the criminal island of Madripoor.
 In fact, her relationship with Wolverine was one of the focal points of Fox's <i>The Wolverine</i>, the character's second solo film.